thegamecracks/ministatus/README.md

 Queries are the protocols used to query game servers for their state.
-The admin must provide the server's address or hostname, the type of query (see [Supported Games](#supported-games--query-protocols)), the game / query port used to query that server, and a priority value (0).
+The admin must provide the server's address or hostname, the type of query (see [Supported Games](#supported-games--query-protocols)), the game / query port, and a priority value (0).
 The game port is the port used by players to connect, which is shown next to the server's address, and the query port is the port used by the bot to query the server.
-Some game types require just the game port, in which case the bot will not prompt for a query port.
+Some types require just the game port, in which case the bot will not prompt for the query port.

 Queries operate independently of displays, so a status without any displays can still query its game server and trigger downtime alerts.